-During the years, the Company had significant business transactions with local companies in respect of purchases of molasses and cassava chips under the purchase of molasses agreement and cassava chips agreement.
-To comply with the conditions in the agreements, as at 31 December 2015, the Company had paid advance payments for purchase of molasses and cassava chips amounting to Baht 578.1 million (2014: Baht 629.2 million).
+During the year, the Company had significant business transactions with local companies in respect of purchases of molasses and cassava chips under the purchase of molasses agreement and cassava chips agreement.
+To comply with the conditions in the agreements, as at 31 December 2016, the Company had paid advance payments for purchase of molasses and cassava chips amounting to Baht 543.6 million (2015: Baht 578.1 million).

-11. Property, plant and equipment
+Property, plant and equipment